woodmc10/rugby/journal.md

 1. Continue labeling and training
     - Get a test set that isn't a duplicate of the training set!!!
     - Label more games
-        * Confirm with Laura I can use their games for model training
+        * Confirm with Laura that I can use their games for model training
         * Get clips from Veo/Hudl for training
         * Label more games from the internet
 1. Save model for inference